Nishant R.

 Retail

 In retail, product managers may focus on optimizing e-commerce platforms or developing new product lines.
-They collaborate with marketing, supply chain, and merchandising teams to launch products that appeal to target demographics.
+They work with marketing, supply chain and merchandising teams to launch products that appeal to target demographics.

 Manufacturing

-Product managers help bring new products to market in manufacturing by coordinating with R&D, production, and sales teams.
+Product managers bring new products to market in manufacturing by coordinating with R&D, production and sales teams.
 They conform product specifications to customer requirements and industry standards while monitoring the production process for potential improvements.

 What is a project manager?